Last updated 8.28.24

 Sha’are Orah (Gates of Light) Gate 1

-TIKKUN AND TESHUVAH (mention previous section)
+TIKKUN AND TESHUVAH (Repair and Return)

 The congregation of Israel says “master of the world this soul that praises you how long shall it be in the dust” Said the holy one blessed be He, By your lives!
 The end will come, and your souls will rejoice.”
 (Deuteronomy Rabbah 2:37).
 At first glance, we might wonder how the reply answers the question after all, the congregation of Israel also believes that the end will come its question is not if it will come, but when?
 God‘s answer, however, means; how can I reveal the end to you?
 For if I did as the end near, your souls would rejoice, even though you were still in exile.
 Were that to happen, your morning period would not be completed.
 Therefore, I must conceal it from you.